Esri/route-planner-csharp/README.md

 1. To install and use the pre-built binaries, download and run RoutePlannerSetup.EXE.

-2. To build the application, download (code?
-Zip?) and see ..\Source\ReadMe.txt for build instructions.
+2. To build the application, download RoutePlanner_DeveloperTools\Source and see ReadMe.txt for build instructions.

 3. To contribute: Fork and then clone the repository.